criller7070/roskilde-trade-app/README.md

 - Modular component architecture

 ### Performance Optimizations
-- Lazy loading of images
+- Lazy loading of images with LoadingPlaceholder component
 - Real-time subscriptions with proper cleanup
 - Optimistic updates for better perceived performance
 - Component memoization where appropriate

+### Admin Access
+The application uses a client-side admin system with hardcoded email addresses:
+- `philippzhuravlev@gmail.com`
+- `crillerhylle@gmail.com`

+These users automatically gain access to the admin panel with content moderation capabilities.

 ## Contributing